The Early Years Curriculum

 Choosing ways to do things

-In Reception the children take part in the Government Statutory Reception Baseline Assessment, this came into all schools as a statutory assessment in September 2021.
+In Reception the children take part in the Government Statutory Reception Baseline Assessment, this became a statutory assessment as of September 2021.
 The purpose of the assessment is to provide the starting point for a new measure that will help parents understand how well schools support their pupils to progress between reception and year 6 / the end of key stage 2.

 Please follow this link for more information and never hesitate to get in touch with us if we can be of any help.